rsdoiel/antenna/planet.md

 date: 2025-07-19, from: RTÉ News

-The Government is finalising a major investment plan to inject up to €30bn of additional funding into Ireland's infrastructure between 2026 and 2030.
+The Government is finalising a major investment plan to inject up to €30 billion of additional funding into Ireland's infrastructure between 2026 and 2030.

 <br>